 The company I’m in now is IPPO Japanese Math School.
 But, what is IPPO Japanese Math School?

 In IPPO, they teach the students how to use Abacus.

 Abacus is a calculating tool but never consumes electricity.
-In Japan, Abacus were used until electrical calculators were developed.
-Now, only few Japanese people use Abacus in their daily life, but most of them know how to use it because they have Abacus classes in their elementary schools.
+In Japan, Abacus was used until electrical calculators were developed.
+Now, only a few Japanese people use Abacus in their daily life, but most of them know how to use it because they have Abacus classes in their elementary schools.

 I had an Abacus class but it was very long time ago so I forgot how to use it and I hope I can learn it again before I go back to Japan.

 “I know Abacus is no longer useful for business scene BUT it’s really useful for education!!”

 Now, here is what we do on our first day in IPPO.

 In our first day in IPPO, we do calculation quiz to determine our mental skills.
 After the quiz, the teachers taught me and Atsushi how to do the calculation using an Abacus.